Skip to main content

 Output results examples

-A-Parser supports flexible result formatting thanks to the built-in Template Toolkit engine, which allows it to output results in arbitrary form, as well as in structured form, such as CSV or JSON
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit template engine, which allows it to output results in arbitrary form, as well as in structured form, such as CSV or JSON.

 Default output